mwpastore/ember-cli-deploy-sql/README.md

 [![ember-cli-deploy](https://ember-cli-deploy.github.io/ember-cli-deploy-version-badges/plugins/ember-cli-deploy-sql.svg)](http://ember-cli-deploy.github.io/ember-cli-deploy-version-badges/)
 [![build status](https://travis-ci.org/mwpastore/ember-cli-deploy-sql.svg?branch=master)](https://travis-ci.org/mwpastore/ember-cli-deploy-sql)

-This plugin, lovingly cribbed from [ember-cli-deploy-redis][8] (superceding [ember-cli-deploy-mysql][9]), uploads the contents of a file, presumably index.html, to a specified database table.
+This plugin, lovingly cribbed from [ember-cli-deploy-redis][8], uploads the contents of a file, presumably index.html, to a specified database table.
 PostgreSQL, MySQL/MariaDB, Oracle, and other relational database management systems (RDBMS) are supported.

 More often than not this plugin will be used in conjunction with the [lightning method of deployment][1] where the Ember.js application assets will be served from S3 and the index.html file will be served alongside your API from a key-value store of some kind; in this case, a database table.
 However, it can be used to upload the contents of any file.

+This plugin supercedes [ember-cli-deploy-mysql][9], which is now deprecated.

 ## What is an Ember CLI Deploy plugin?

 A plugin is an addon that can be executed as a part of the Ember CLI Deploy pipeline.
 A plugin will implement one or more of the Ember CLI Deploy's pipeline hooks.

 For more information on what plugins are and how they work, please refer to the